WOODLAND SAGE

 This introduced perennial has square, erect stems 2-4 feet tall.
 Opposite, lance-shaped leaves with pointed tips are angled upward and have margins with prominent, blunt-lobed teeth (B).
 Many closely spaced whorls of 4-8 deep blue to purple, two lipped flowers are borne at the top of the stem (C).

 This European plant which has escaped from gardens, is now naturalized and usually found in pastures, ditches and other disturbed sites.
 It flowers in June and July.
-At Neale Woods, it is uncommon in the Knull Prairie restoration on Tallgrass Prairie Trail and near the Millard Observatory.
-The seeds from a naturalized population a few miles to the north are the source of our plants.
+Seeds from a naturalized population a few miles to the north were the source of plants growing in Knull Prairie at Neale Woods as recently as 2003 when the above photos were taken.
+There have been no recent sightings of this lovely plant.

 The content of NatureSearch is provided by dedicated volunteer Naturalists of Fontenelle Forest who strive to provide the most accurate information available.
 Contributors of the images retain their copyrights.
 The point of contact for this page is: Neal Ratzlaff.